 While Appling never brought home a championship for the White Sox, he made a significant impact with the team.
 He was a seven-time All-Star and was twice a runner-up for MVP (1936 and 1943).
 Appling’s influence went beyond his playing days, as he later managed the White Sox from 1951 to 1953.

-Best White Sox baseball card: 1948 Leaf Lucius “Luke” Appling #59
+Best White Sox card: 1948 Leaf Lucius “Luke” Appling #59

 Let’s get the obvious question out of the way first: Appling doesn’t have a true rookie card.
 He debuted in 1930 and his first card is from the 1934 Goudey.
-For that reason, his rookie card is not that compelling, but the 1948 Leaf card is – it features groundbreaking photography and printing (for the time period) with a sepia photo that’s been boldly colorized on the background, jersey and cap.
+For that reason, his rookie card is not that compelling.
+However, the 1948 Leaf card is – it features groundbreaking photography and printing (for the time period) with a sepia photo that’s been boldly colorized on the background, jersey and cap.
 This late 40s style is instantly recognizable.
 The card sells around $200-$600 in near-mint, graded condition.
 At low grades you can purchase one for around $20-$25.

 2. Ed Walsh

 “Big Ed” Walsh was one of the most dominant pitchers of his era.
-Spending all but four games of his career with the White Sox from 1904 to 1916, Walsh became a symbol of excellence on the pitcher’s mound, highlighted by a remarkable 1908 season where he set the record for the lowest earned run average (ERA) in a single season, an astonishing 1.42 – a record that still stands to this day.
+Spending all but four games of his career with the White Sox from 1904 to 1916, Walsh became a symbol of excellence on the pitcher’s mound.
+This was highlighted by a remarkable 1908 season where he set the record for the lowest earned run average (ERA) in a single season, an astonishing 1.42 – a record that still stands to this day.
 This remarkable achievement contributed significantly to the White Sox’s push for the pennant that year.
 He still holds the MLB record for lifetime ERA (1.82) and FIP (2.02).

 Ed Walsh’s contributions to the White Sox did not go unnoticed, as he received numerous accolades during his career.
 He was a two-time ERA champion, a two-time strikeout leader, and a Triple Crown winner in 1908.
 Walsh’s excellence on the mound earned him a spot on two All-Star teams before the advent of the official All-Star Game.

-Best White Sox baseball card: 1909-1911 T206 Ed Walsh White Border
+Best White Sox card: 1909-1911 T206 Ed Walsh White Border

 Although he appeared in all of the popular sets of his time, Ed Walsh’s T206 card stands out for the deep, rich blue color of his jersey against the green background.
 As with all cards of this era, condition is a strong indicator of price, but even in PSA 8 condition the card is surprisingly affordable at around $5,000-$10,000 (“affordable” meaning: “Not a T206 Honus Wagner“).
 At low grades, you can own one for $300-$500.